The sections of this course guide will help you locate the required scholarly sources for your choice of research paper.

 2) An investigation of an art history issue from the list of topics for this class.

-Review the Scholarly Sources link to the right titled before you begin.
+Review the introductory information found at the Articles and Databases link to the left.
 These guidelines will help you identify the type of material you must use.
 In art, there is a great deal of opinion that is not sufficiently scholarly to meet scholarly standards, so knowing what to look for will keep sub-standard resources out of your paper.